 Brian, the second eldest sibling, supplied his version of the history of Riversdale Beach in a publication called "On The Edge"Wairarapa Coastal" and is quoted extensively.
 Brian contributed extensively with hard labour in the early development of the resort.
 He was tall and strong and Basil made good use of him .
 According to Basil's recordings, Brian during most of the 1960's farmed a small holding at Gladstone just out of Masterton, so his involvement at the beach was limited over this period with the exception of Surf carnivals where he was a good organiser.
 Later he managed the farm property Basil purchased at the beach formally known as Riversdale Station.
 At a later period Brian Purchased the Riversdale Station from the family trust.
-He was involved heavily, but intermittently with the Golf Club and Surf Club being Club Captain in both organisation with much persuasion from Basil .
+He was involved heavily, but intermittently with the Golf Club and Surf Club being Club Captain in both organisation with much persuasion and financial incentives from Basil .
 He also organised one small subdivision for Basil .
 His excellent organising ability was shown with local farmers being the main distributor and promoter of 245T poison for gorse.
 This product is totally banned in NZ now.

 Barbara and Gary, the youngest siblings although young were put to work, painting hundreds of tyres which were half buried on the sides of all the roads to prevent vehicles getting stuck in the soft sand.
 Barbara was also involved with working in the first store, as well as planting flower beds, watering shrubs etc. Barbara was Phil's right hand assistant in the kitchen where Phil prepared hundreds of meals for Surf Club boys, surf club carnivals, and hundreds of guests.
 She was also involved with the Surf Club especially on carnival days.